Focus

 One-Minute-Homily

 > We can make rules that regulate how people act (when they're being watched), but we can't rely on rules to change how people think, feel, value or desire.
-We can make a law that people have to marry and stay married, but no law can make them love each other.
+In the end, as is fairly obvious in our society today, no law can make people love each other, respect each other, or care about others.

 > Real conversion happens in the heart.
-There is always a temptation to be satisfied with following the law and to look like we’re doing what we’re supposed to do, but to be genuine Christians, to be at-right with God, we are always being challenged to desire what God desires.
+There is always a temptation to be satisfied with following the law, to look like we’re doing what we’re supposed to do, but to be genuine Christians, to be at-right with God, we are always being challenged to desire what God desires.

-> The Eucharist is about the personal relationship we experience with Jesus and with each other; personal relationships are rooted in our hearts, not in the law.
+> The Eucharist is about the personal relationship we experience with Jesus and with each other; those relationships are rooted in our hearts, not in the law.

 For Reflection or Discussion